esridc/openfda/README.md

 Between Each set of wireframes we performed **Usability Testing** with colleagues adopting the Mary and Dr. Bob personas.
 They outlined a number of issues – color schemes, working, and confusion over workflow – that were provided to the UI/UX team for **Iteration and Development**.

 We worked to prioritize the issues that came back from user feedback - for example, during our expert interview it was noted that incorporating additional data to show the magnitude of a recall would be extremely useful to our end users.
-We identified this in issue #XX and prioritized it over some other development issues.
+We identified this in issue #41 and prioritized it over some other development issues.

 We broadcasted the URL to a wide range of staff within the Esri organization and asked staff to test on a variety of devices.
-We identified a number of issues on the Android and iOS devices (issues #YYY) and were able to correct and redeploy for testing.
+We identified a number of issues on the Android and iOS devices (issues #63 #64) and were able to correct and redeploy for testing.

 As code was developed, continuous unit testing was conducted by the team (location of tests??)

-A final deployment meeting was held on Thursday July 2 to review the status of the prototype, confirm that all tests had been passed and that the prototype was ready for deployment to GSA.
-No further work took place on the prototype - we chose to wait until July 7 to submit the prototype and supporting documentation - in case any additional amendments were issued and changed any of the submission requirements.
+A final deployment meeting was held on Thursday July 2 to review the status of the prototype.
+One issue was identified in testing (issue #80) that needs to be addressed.
+Team will work to address and deploy over long weekend.
+A final test will be conducted on Monday July 6 and team will confirm that prototype is ready for deployment to GSA.
+No further work is expected to take place on the prototype - we chose to wait until July 7 to submit the prototype and supporting documentation - in case any additional amendments were issued and changed any of the submission requirements.